-1.2 What we offer: Key areas of development
+b.
+What we offer: Key areas of development

-- Assist children to develop surf beach specific water safety knowledge and skills, plus an introduction to surf sport and to provide a pathway to lifeguarding. - Educate children in water safety and rescue procedures for application on surfbeaches. - Improve the self-image of children by developing self-confidence and social interaction skills. - Involve parents and interested members of the community as leaders, coaches and administrators and to provide training opportunities to enhance their skills. - Prepare and encourage a competitive approach to surf lifesaving events that will extend through to higher levels in the sport.
+- Assist children to develop surf beach specific water safety knowledge and skills, plus an introduction to surf sport and to provide a pathway to lifeguarding. - Educate children in water safety and rescue procedures for application on surf beaches. - Improve the self-image of children by developing self-confidence and social interaction skills. - Involve parents and interested members of the community as leaders, coaches and administrators, providing training opportunities to enhance their skills. - Prepare and encourage a competitive approach to surf lifesaving events that can be taken to higher levels in surf lifesaving sport.

-1.3 What we do and how we do it
+c.
+What we do and how we do it

-Junior Surf activities: Sunday Junior Surf Club sessions take place on Sunday mornings at the Surf Club, Waihi Beach, from Labour Day (registration) until the Waihi Beach Junior Club Championships at the end of February.
-These sessions involve both land-based and water-based activities, which are described in further detail in section 0.
+Junior Surf activities:

+Sunday Junior Surf Club sessions take place on Sunday mornings at the Surf Club, Waihi Beach, from Labour Weekend until the Waihi Beach Junior Club Championships at the end of February.
+These sessions involve both land-based and water-based activities, which are described in further detail in section 2.5.
 Oceans National Championships training continues into early March.